Moroccan Agency for Sustainable Energy: Wind power

 10 wind farms, including private projects, have been installed along Morocco's coastline and inland: Tarfaya, Essaouira, Laâyoun, Tetouan, Tangier, Ksar Sghir (between Tangier and Tétouan), Akhfennir, Taza, Midelt, Oualidia (2 x 18 MW) and Boujdour.

 The wind power strategy aims to develop 2,000 MW by 2020 and save 1.5 million toe a year, i.e. 5.6 million tonnes of CO_{2}.

 By the end of 2016, installed wind capacity stood at 895 MW.

-Hydropower
+Hydro-power

 Thanks to its damming policy, Morocco now has 148 dams all over the Kingdom.

 Current installed electrical power is 1,770 MW and the aim is to increase this to 2,000 MW by 2020.

 Other opportunities

 Masen intends to develop other types of renewable energy if they prove relevant for Morocco.